seanlawrenz/root-kata/README.md

-# Root insurance kata
+# MERN driving app

+Just a quick MERN web app.

-This is a kata for Root insurance.
-The instructions for this was to have a driving history for people.
-I went a little rogue on this and build a UI (since I am going for a front-end role).
-This is a MERN app with data base hosted on mLab so it will start with data.
+This app has a data base hosted on mLab so it will start with data.

 ## Installing